 If you like big, beautiful, lush tropical plants with large, impressive greenery, a banana plant makes a very fine choice, indeed.
 You’ll find a number of hardy banana plants to choose from, to amass a nice collection of varied specimens if you desire.

-In the final analysis, the best way to decide if you growing banana plants is to try them.
+In the final analysis, the best way to decide to grow banana plants is to try them.
 These days, these exotic beauties are affordable and easy to come by.
 With so many choices in care methods, a little trial and error will surely result in happy and successful in banana tree care!